 - This procedure is used to top off the Chevy A/C system.
 If your A/C system is empty, you need to remove the air from the system first.

-- The A/C charging port location can vary between Chevrolet models, but in all cases, it will be located in the engine bay.
+- The A/C charging port location can vary between Chevrolet models, but it will be located in the engine bay in all cases.

 - Before you start recharging the Chevrolet A/C system, make sure that other components are in working condition.